usbong/documentation/Usbong/R&D/Notes/ComputerInteractiveLessonsLearned.md

 --> Blanka techniques easier to execute than those of Ryuu, etc<br/>
 --> Using Playstation Portable (PSP), hands become difficult to move after finishing all matches in 20minutes<br/>
 --> Eating rice bowl with chopsticks afterwards reminded me of manga artist who draws by hand<br/>
+--> Street Fighter Zero series' background illustrations' color combination with Fighting Characters progress to be vibrant by Street Fighter Zero 3.<br/>
+--> This is despite additional animating portions with background may not have increased.<br/>

 ### 1.1.3) Street Fighter IV
 --> Ryuu and Ken Rival Battle<br/>